How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 Tying it All Together Into Creative

 Once the copy is written you can then go about creating images and videos using the practices shared earlier.
-You will find it far more profitable and easier to script the video this way then if you opened a video editing tool at the start.
-The ad copy, headline, and creative will align to create a unified and powerful message.
+You will find it far more profitable and easier to script the video this way then with minimal planning.
+The ad copy, headline, and creative will align to create a unified, powerful message.

 The Overlooked Strategy of a Profitable Store That Lasts